Can you negotiate a credit card debt if you are being sued? – Darby

 I took the time to answer your question with the detail provided above because there was not much background information provided with your question, and also because others out there searching for answers about settling a credit card debt lawsuit might find some of the information useful.
 You, and anyone reading this, are welcome to post comments and questions below.

-If your goal is to settle a judgment debt for the best savings possible, and you want help with that, fill out this consult request form, or call me direct at 800-939-8357, press option 2, I will look forward to talking with you about your options as I see them.
+If your goal is to settle a judgment debt for the best savings possible, and you want help with that, fill out this consult request form, or call me direct at 888-861-5226.
+I will look forward to talking with you about your options as I see them.